gee-whiz/WeatherApp/README.md

 * Build and run the app by clicking the Run button or using the keyboard shortcut (⌘ + R)

 ## Conclusion:
 The Weather iOS App is a simple and straightforward app that provides accurate weather information to users.
-It is meant for educational purpose only.
+It is meant to demonstrate coding skills and educational purpose only.